d3x0r/STFRPhysics/AI/Revised/wigner_rotation_from_noncollinear_composition.md

 W(v,v_\perp)=\frac{v}{\sqrt{c^2-v^2}}\operatorname{arctanh}\!\left(\frac{v_\perp}{\sqrt{c^2-v^2}}\right).
 $$

 The extra term appears because the ordered acquisition of the second component samples different total speeds on the way to the endpoint, and the transport contribution must be integrated across the entire buildup.
-The remainder belongs to the process by which the endpoint is reached, not to the endpoint itself.
+The steering remainder belongs to the process by which the endpoint is reached, not to the endpoint itself.

 The effect is nonuniform.
 Early in the buildup, the denominator is larger and the accumulation is gentler.
 Later, as the total speed rises and $c^2-v_{\mathrm{tot}}^2$ narrows, the same incremental transverse addition contributes more.
-As $v_\perp\to\sqrt{c^2-v^2}$, the arctanh argument approaches unity and the remainder diverges, reflecting the non-finite character of the buildup at the light-speed boundary.
+As $v_\perp\to\sqrt{c^2-v^2}$, the arctanh argument approaches unity and the steering remainder diverges, reflecting the non-finite character of the buildup at the light-speed boundary.

 The low-speed form is instructive.
 To first order,